Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Methods

 \paragraph{fMRI Imagination Dataset} Additionally, we employed a validation dataset from fMRI imagination recordings as per~\cite{anderson2020decoding}.
 This dataset includes 20 different scenarios such as resting, dancing, and museum visits.
 Subjects provided varied text descriptions for these scenarios.
 The fMRI data were recorded as subjects imagined themselves in the scenarios prompted by the text descriptions they had written.
 Each scenario was repeated five times during the fMRI sessions.
 In our zero-shot analysis, we averaged the fMRI signals from the repeated scenarios to create a single representative signal for each scenario.
 We engaged 24 young subjects for this study, resulting in a total of $24 \times 20 = 480$ imagination fMRI clips accompanied by text stimuli.

 \paragraph{Upstream Datasets} In this paper, we utilize a foundational fMRI model incorporating several large-scale fMRI datasets for pre-training~\citep{thomas2022self}.
 These include the Human Connectome Project~\citep{van2013wu} and multiple datasets available on OpenNeuro~\citep{markiewicz2021openneuro}, comprising a total of 11,980 fMRI runs from 1,726 individuals across 34 datasets.
+Crucially, the pre-training curriculum includes not only resting-state acquisitions but also a wide array of active tasks, such as passive visual perception (e.g., movie-watching), working memory recall, language processing, and motor coordination.
+This exposure to varied tasks allows the model to learn generalized spatiotemporal representations that transcend specific experimental paradigms.
 Additionally, we employed a pre-trained image classifier to evaluate semantic accuracy metrics.
 This classifier was originally trained on ImageNet1K~\citep{russakovsky2015imagenet}, a dataset that includes approximately 1.2 million images distributed over 1,000 categories, each representing a distinct object or concept.

 \paragraph{Preprocessing} Functional Magnetic Resonance Imaging~(fMRI) data are captured in a four-dimensional space, encompassing three spatial dimensions and one temporal dimension.
 The Blood-Oxygen-Level-Dependent~(BOLD) signals are organized in a sequence denoted as $S = \{V_t | t \geq 0\}$, where $t$ represents the Repetition Time~(TR).
 At each time point $t$, the volume $V_t$ is represented in a three-dimensional space as $V_t \in \R^{x\times y\times z}$.